DOREMUS-ANR/knowledge-base/vocabularies/alignments/mop/readme.md

-Alignments of MoP vocabulaires produced in September 20, 2016.
-Two formats of the alignments: EDOAL ("OAEI" format) and SKOS (simple triples).
+Alignments of MoP vocabulaires produced in September 20, 2016 in SKOS (simple triples) format.

-The aligned versions of vocabularies (as of 20 septembre 2016) are:
+The used versions of the vocabularies (as of 20 septembre 2016) are:

 IAML:
 https://github.com/DOREMUS-ANR/knowledge-base/blob/master/vocabularies/mop-iaml.ttl